 Liniments may also be formulated to warm or cool.
 Warming herbs like Black Pepper, Cayenne, or Ginger can be added to stimulate blood circulation and assist with arthritis, pain, stiffness, and conditions aggravated by exertion or cold weather.
-Cooling herbs like Peppermint or Menthol crystals are useful for swelling, inflammation, and areas that are hot due to sprains, bruises, and other injuries.
+Cooling herbs like Peppermint or Menthol crystals are useful for swelling, and areas that are hot due to sprains, bruises, and other injuries.

 Basic Herbal Liniment